KathrynShea/movie_saga/README.md

 ## Notes

 ### Tags

-We've given you some starter tags in the database.
+We've given you some starter genres in the database.
 Feel free to change or add some with Postico.

- ### Images
+### Movies
- We've added some abstract images in the `public/images` folder, and the database is set up to use them.
+We've added some movie posters in the `public/images` folder, and the database is set up to use them.

 ### Relationships
- Tags can be applied to many different images.
-Images can have multiple tags.
+Genres can be applied to many different movies.
+Movies can have multiple genres.
 This is Many-to-Many!
 Junction Table time!

 **Do not implement image upload for base mode.**